There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your

 Get a taste for the old and new by visiting Asakusa, the Sensoji Template and then popping over to see the more modern Skytree, the tower that dominates the Tokyo skyline.

-Start off day three of your itinerary by exploring Asakusa, the neighbourhood that still has the vibe of an older Tokyo.
+Start off day three of your itinerary by exploring Asakusa, the neighborhood that still has the vibe of an older Tokyo.
 Compared to all those extravagant shops on Takeshita Street, this area of the city is going to feel like you went back in time, immersed in traditional Japanese culture and buildings.

 You will want to take a train to the Asakusa station since that’s the perfect start to this journey.
 When you get off the train, head down Kaminarimon Street for a little while, then turn right when you see the Kaminarimon Gate Senso-ji Buddhist temple.
 Then continue until you reach Nakamise Shopping Street, which is swarming with street food vendors, souvenir shops, and people.
 It’s a great place to pick up some Japanese souvenirs, but expect to be pushed and shoved in a sea of people.

 Pop in any shops you like, and grab some breakfast if you haven’t eaten anything; just make sure that you’re going north.
 The next stop is Sensō-ji – the oldest Buddhist temple in Tokyo with a five-storey pagoda.
-It was built in 645 with the purpose of honouring Kannon, the goddess of mercy.
+It was built in 645 with the purpose of honoring Kannon, the goddess of mercy.
 This is a stunning temple, and it is quite large so you can’t really miss it.
 And it is probably at the very top of the list of all temples you must see in Tokyo, so definitely don’t miss out on this opportunity.

 Close by you will also find Hanayashiki Amusement Park – an awesome amusement park with all kinds of rides, including a huge rollercoaster.
 If you’re in the mood for an adrenaline rush, then go inside and have as much fun as you want.
 If not, head east on Kototori-doi Avenue.
 You will eventually get to the riverside Sumida Park, which offers a majestic view of the Tokyo Skytree.